 On occasion, The Peak needs to hire a new promotions coordinator or a distribution coordinator.
 All of these openings are advertised in The Peak, so keep reading!

-We’ll be hiring for our fall positions later in the semester!
+We’ll be hiring for our summer positions later in the semester!
 Keep checking back here for more information on how to apply.

 Getting in touch with the current holder of the position you’re thinking about applying for is also a good idea if you have any questions about the section/job itself; you can find individual contact information here.